Geneviealba/many-passwords/README.md

 I use the "for statement" to create a loop to execute.

 ## Creating a repository
-I went into my GitHub account and created a new repository named "Code-Refactor-02Homework Then I uploaded all my files, such as readme, HTML, and CSS.
+I went into my GitHub account and created a new repository named "many-passwords" Then I uploaded all my files, such as readme, HTML, and CSS.

 ![The Password Generator application displays a red button to "Generate Password".](./Assets/03-javascript-homework-demo.png)